anselanza/anselanza.github.io/content/pages/about.md

       Multi-user game development

-      # The Hard Skills
+      #

-      ## Programming Languages and Frameworks
+      # Programming Languages and Frameworks

       * TypeScript (React especially on the frontend, NodeJS for backends,